datachomp/datachomp.com/_posts/2018-02-03-execute-a-lateral.md

 Results look good, lets check out execution plan:
 `Nested Loop  (cost=0.83..10.27 rows=3 width=44)`

 Hey!
 Much better.
 Hell, we could put this on the landing page.
-Ok, time to hand this back off and get back to surfing - uh oh, just got paged again:
+Ok, time to hand this query off and get back to surfing - uh oh, just got paged again:

 'OUR ORM DOESNT KNOW WHAT A CROSS JOIN IS.
 PLEASE PUT RESULTS IN KAFKA'